SmithSamuelM/Papers/whitepapers/KERIArchGroupIssuance.md

 This can largely relieve any latency or ephemerality problems with group multi-sig AID signed over-the-wire messages.
 Especially if the cache is granular, i.e. per the vector (AID, transaction type or transaction ID).
 This way, if a given exchange message is signed with a given timestamp by one member of the group and then not fully signed by a threshold number of other members of the group until days later (assuming the lagging window is days in duration), it could still be accepted by Full Kram.

 For example, let `t` represent the current time seen by the recipient, let `d` represent clock drift and skew, let `l` represent the lag duration.
 Then the full KRAM window would be the interval `[t-d-l, t+d]`.
 The timestamp of the received message must lie within that window.
-Typical values could be `d = .01` seconds, and `l=2` weeks.
+[NTP Clock Skew](https://www.sciencedirect.com/topics/computer-science/network-time-protocol#:~:text=However%2C%20path%20delay%20asymmetry%20is,its%20skew%20below%200.01%20ppm.)
+Typical values for for clock skew are around 10 milliseconds with worst case usually 100 milliseconds.
+So a value for d would be some integer multiple  of 10 milliseconds, say `d = .1` seconds that is 100 milliseconds.
+We could let `l`  be on the order of days or weeks, say `l=2` weeks.

+If we have two networks nodes with really bad network time clock skew we could set `d` to be an integer multiple of the worst case clock skew of 100 milliseconds, like say 200 or 300 milliseconds.

 When a message is received, the first filter is to test if its timestamp lies within the interval.
 If not the message is dropped.
 The next filter is to check if a cache entry already exists for the AID and transaction ID and message type.
 If so then check to see if the timestamp of the received message is earlier than that of the cached message, if so drop the received message.
 If the timestamp is the same or and the message is the same then verify attached signatures.
 If verified, then accept (idempotently for the message) and process attachments.
 If the timestamp is later, then verify the attached signatures signatures and accept if verified and then update the cache, replacing the existing message entry with this new one.
 One a periodic basis scan the cache and prune any entries the lie outside the interval  `[t-d-l, t+d]`.

 The above approach could work with group multi-sig in the following manner: A given message sourced by a multi-sig AID must be verifiably signed by at least one member of the group.
 If the message is the first received message, it must lie within the receiver's lagging time window with respect to its current time.
 A new cache is created with the time stamp, message type, and transaction ID.
 The message itself and its attached signatures are added to a partially signed escrow.